 Fear Aura.
-Any creature hostile to the Hound that starts its turn within 10 feet of the Hound must make a DC 13 Wisdom saving throw, unless the Hound is Incapacitated.
-On a failed save, the creature is Frightened until the start of its next turn.
+Any creature hostile to the Hound that starts its turn within 10 feet of the Hound must make a DC 13 Wisdom saving throw, unless the Hound is incapacitated.
+On a failed save, the creature is frightened until the start of its next turn.
 If a creature's saving throw is successful, the creature is immune to the Hound of Sauron's Fear Aura for the next 24 hours.

 Keen Hearing and Smell.
-The Hound has Advantage on Wisdom (Perception) checks that rely on hearing or smell.
+The Hound has advantage on Wisdom (Perception) checks that rely on hearing or smell.

 Savage Attack.
-When the Wolf Leader scores a critical hit, it does an additional 5 (1d10) damage.
-This damage is not doubled by the critical hit...
+If the Hound scores a critical hit on a creature, it does an additional 3 (1d6) damage.

 Multiattack.
-The Hound of Sauron makes one bite attack and one claw attack.
+The Hound makes two attacks with its bite.
 Bite.
-Melee Weapon Attack: +5 to hit, reach 5 ft, one target.
-Hit: 9 (2d6+2) piercing damage.
-If the target is a creature, it must make a DC 13 Strength saving throw or be knocked Prone.
+Melee Weapon Attack: +8 to hit, reach 5ft, one target.
+Hit: 10 (2d6+4) piercing damage.
+If the target is a creature, it must make a DC 15 Strength saving throw or be knocked prone.